Remi123/Remi123.github.io/_posts/2020-3-8-TMP-Revisited.md

 What is the resulting type here ?
 Hint : See the definition above
 <details>
 <summary>Answer</summary>
-Each te::input ignore whatever it receive to use the types in it's template parameter instead.
+Each `te::input` ignore whatever it receive to use the types in it's template parameter instead.
-So the second te::input receive float, but use int instead.
+So the second `te::input` receive `float`, but use `int` instead.
 The answer is thus `int`
 </details>
 ___